-Configuring GPU leak detection
+Configuring leak detection

-By default, the alert Liquid Cooling System Default Action Power Off is configured for a Graceful Power Off if there is a GPU leak in the server.
+Liquid Cooling System Deafult Action Ungraceful Power Off is the alert group that is applicable to liquid cooling leak alerts and actions.
+By default the alert group is configured for ungraceful Power Off action.
+If there is a leak in the system, the ungraceful power off is initiated.
 You can configure the options according to your requirements.

-- Go to Configuration > System Settings > Alert Configuration > Alerts > Alert Configuration > Liquid Cooling System Default Action Power Off. - 2.
+- 1. Go to Configuration > System Settings > Alert Configuration > Alerts > Alert Configuration > Liquid Cooling System Default Action UnGraceful Power Off. - (i) NOTE: In the iDRAC9 7.10.90.00 version, the servers are configured to perform an automatic graceful power off when a GPU leak is detected.
+Hence, the alert Liquid Cooling System Default Action power off is configured as Graceful power off by default.
+The users have to configure the alert Liquid cooling system for the system to detect CPU leaks with critical severity.
+The alert group configuration is updated when the iDRAC9 firmware is upgraded to the latest version. - 2.
 Click +. - The Severity and SNMP trap check boxes are selected.
-In the Actions list, Graceful Power Off is selected by default. - i) NOTE: If the server fails to perform a Graceful Power Off within 15 minutes, a force power off is performed. - CAUTION: If iDRAC is rebooting and the Graceful Power Off is also in progress simultaneously, the system takes more than 20 minutes to power off.
-It is recommended to force power off the server and not wait for the Graceful Power Off operation to complete. - 3.
-If you want to include more notifications, select Email, SNMP Trap, IPMI Alert, Remote System Log, WS Event, OS Log, and Redfish Event check boxes. - 4.
-If you want to change the default Graceful Power Off action, select the action No action or Power Off. - (i) NOTE: If No action is selected, the system does not power off when there is a GPU liquid leak.
+In the Actions list, Power Off is selected by default. - 3.
+If you want to change the default Power Off action, select No action or Graceful Power Off from the Action list. - (i) NOTE: If No action is selected, the system does not power off when there is a liquid leak. - (i) NOTE: If the server fails to perform a Graceful Power Off within 15 minutes, perform a force power off.

+CAUTION: If iDRAC is rebooting and the Graceful Power Off is also in progress simultaneously, the system takes more than 20 minutes to power off.
+It is recommended to force power off the server and not wait for the Graceful Power Off operation to complete.

+- 4. If you want to include more notifications, select Email, SNMP Trap, IPMI Alert, Remote System Log, WS Event, OS Log, and Redfish Event check boxes. - 5.
+To change the power action for small leaks, modify the Action for Warning severity (yellow). - 6.
+To change the power action for large leaks, modify the Action for Critical severity (red X).